 That’s where proposed coal export terminals come in.

-They have drawn support for promised jobs and local economic benefits.
+These projects have drawn support for promised jobs and local economic benefits.
 Critics point to the potential for negative environmental and human health impacts and traffic congestion.

 Seattle-based SSA Marine wants to build a terminal within the Cherry Point Aquatic Reserve.
 It would ship millions of tons of coal from Montana and Wyoming to Asia.
 The company says it would create thousands of jobs and generate millions in tax and other revenues.